copyrite/LwotcMinimalText/XComGame.md

 ## Indomitable
 Once per turn, gain 1 focus when you're attacked.
-* Once per turn, gain 1 focus when you're attacked.
 * Applies to both melee and ranged attacks.

 ## Infighter
 Gain 40 dodge against attacks within four tiles.
-* Gain 40 dodge against attacks within four tiles.
 * Dodge bonus also applies to melee attacks.
 * This ability does not provide defensive bonuses if the unit is disoriented, stunned, panicking, on fire or otherwise impaired.

 ## Inspire Agility
 Give a friendly unit 30 Dodge until the start of your next turn.
 Whenever you kill an enemy, you gain an extra charge.
 Usable once per turn.
 Starts with one charge, and is a free action.
-* Give a friendly unit 30 Dodge until the start of your next turn.
-* Killing an enemy unit grants an extra charge.
-* Usable once per turn.
-* Starts with one charge and is a free action.

 ## Interference
 GREMLIN cancels overwatch on targeted unit.
-* Cancels overwatch on targeted unit.
 * Is a free action.
 * 3 charges per battle, plus 2 extra charges per better Gremlin tech.